neyneyalldayday/readMe-generator/README.md

 * [Questions](#Questions)

 ## Installation
-initialize with npm init and install dependencies
+initialize with npm init and then install dependencies

 ## usage
-use with commandline prompts
+use command line prompts to create your readme

 ## contibutor
-false
+true

 ## Tests
-idk how to really answer the tests question
+no tests

 ## Licence